 Experience Recommended for Success in the Program

 This program is designed for midcareer professionals or career changers.
 We recommend a background in computing and programming.
-If you do not have IT experience, we recommend that you take UCSP 625.
-If you lack programming experience, we suggest UCSP 635.
+If you lack programming experience, we suggest you take UCSP 635 and UCSP 636 to gain the appropriate foundation.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

 What I really appreciate about the professors I have had the privilege of studying under at UMUC is the breadth and depth of their knowledge as it relates to real-life experience.